 Water, plumbing and bathroom fittings

-Repair category 2

-Notes past leakage.
-Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
-Failure to seals and/or grout can result in dampness/decay in hidden areas.

-Heating and hot water

 Repair category 1

+Notes No significant defects evident.
+Ongoing maintenance is to be expected to sealant and grout around sanitary fittings.
+Failure to sealant and grout can result in dampness/decay within hidden areas.

-Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No surface defects evident.
+Notes No surface evidence of chokage or leakage.